 What Are the Downsides of TIG Welding?

-TIG welding’s downsides are slower speed, higher setup costs, and a steep skill curve; you’ll also need strong eye protection and precise shielding gas, or contamination can ruin TIG welding advantages and TIG welding applications.
+TIG welding has slower travel speed, higher setup costs, and a steep skill curve.
+You also need good eye protection, clean metal, and steady shielding gas, or contamination can ruin the weld.

 What Is TIG Welding in Simple Words?